osrf/gazebo_design/physics_params/physics_params.md

 `boost::any` is currently used to for generic type handling in the physics library.
 The `Param` protobuf message could replace `boost::any` to simplify the code and migrate away from reliance on Boost.
-To settle this design choice, the relative performance of protobuf messages vs. boost::any could be profiled in order to determine which has superior speed.
+To settle this design choice, the relative performance of protobuf messages vs. boost::any should be profiled in order to determine which has superior speed.

 With a mechanism finally in place to keep the physics parameters enumerated in SDF